299792455/DealScoutOpen/README.md

 Multilingual UI (FR / EN)

-## MIT License
+MIT License

 This project was initiated as part of my career change to become a web developer (JavaScript/React).
 I'm a self-taught developer in my early 40s, and this work — rough and clearly beginner-level — is a continuous work in progress.
-Please be kind and avoid harsh judgment: every line here is the work of a newbie.
+Every line here is the work of a newbie.
+Dont slap me :p

 The extension is primarily designed for French language content but ENG is coming.